Cut Off Your Hands

 Cut Off Your Hands (COYH) was a post-punk band from New Zealand.
-Formed from the ashes of Auckland post-punk act Nova Echo, Cut Off Your Hands have since released a number of recordings on the labels Speak N Spell, SIXSEVENINE and French Kiss Records.
+Formed by former members of Auckland post-punk act Nova Echo, Cut Off Your Hands released a number of recordings on the labels Speak n Spell, SIXSEVENINE, and French Kiss Records.
 In 2020, the band announced its final shows and the release of their third album HLLH.